 United States Congress

-Article One of the U.S. Constitution requires that members of Congress must be at least 25 years old (House) or at least 30 years old (Senate), have been a citizen of the U.S. for seven (House) or nine (Senate) years, and be an inhabitant of the state which they represent.
+Article One of the U.S. Constitution requires that members of Congress must be at least 25 years old for the House and at least 30 years old for the U.S. Senate, be a citizen of the U.S. for seven years for the House and nine years for the Senate, and be an inhabitant of the state which they represent.
 Members in both chambers may stand for an unlimited number of times.

 The Congress was created by the U.S. Constitution and first met in 1789, replacing the Congress of the Confederation in its legislative function.
 Although not legally mandated, in practice since the 19th century, Congress members are typically affiliated with one of the two major parties, the Democratic Party or the Republican Party, and only rarely with a third party or independents affiliated with no party.
 In the case of the latter, the lack of affiliation with a political party does not mean that such members are unable to caucus with members of the political parties.
 Members can also switch parties at any time, although this is quite uncommon.
 Provided by Wikipedia